 | Why should I get the COVID-19 vaccine?

-Because you have decided that the benefits of preventing a COVID-19 infection outweigh any risks of the vaccine.
-The vaccine may help protect you from getting COVID-19 and is considered a safe way to build protection against the disease.
+For the vast majority of people, the benefits of preventing a COVID-19 infection outweigh any risks of the vaccine.
+The vaccine helps protect you from getting COVID-19 and is considered a safe way to build protection against the disease.
 COVID-19 can have serious, life-threatening complications, and there is no way to know how COVID-19 will affect you or your loved ones.
 If you still get infected, the vaccine may prevent serious illness and death.
-The vaccine may also protect your family and community.
+By getting vaccinated, you are helping to protect yourself, your family and friends.

 | Which vaccine should I take?